R-Bot: An LLM-based Query Rewrite System: The Overview of

 The retrieved rule specification recipe and \QA recipe will be used to reformulate the SQL query in the following steps.

 \emph{\textbf{(2) Step-by-Step \llm Rewrite.}} Given the rewrite rules supported by the query rewrite engine (e.g., Apache Calcite~\cite{calcite}), we direct \llm to select pertinent rules to rewrite.
 As there are many rules, if we directly instruct \llm to arrange a rule sequence, \llm can encounter serious hallucination problem.
-To mitigate this problem, we propose a step-by-step \llm rewrite method that decomposes rule-based query rewrite into several simpler steps. \begin{enumerate}[(i)] \item \QA-based rule selection and ordering.
+To mitigate this problem, we propose a step-by-step \llm rewrite method that decomposes rule-based query rewrite into several simpler steps.

+$(i)$ \QA-based rule selection and ordering.
 Given the rewrite rules and a sorted sequence of \QAs retrieved from the previous step, ranked by the relevance score, we select and rank the rules.
 We first initialize the score of each rule as 0.
 Then for each pair of a rule and a \QA, we use \llm to evaluate whether they are relevant, i.e., whether the rule is applicable in light of the \QA.
 If applicable, we increase the score of the rule by the score of this \QA.
 Then by enumerating all the pairs of rules and \QAs, we can get the final score of each rule and rank the rules based on the final score.
-Since the relevance can be evaluated by \llm offline, this step can be efficiently executed by algorithms. \item Recipe-based rule selection and ordering.
+Since the relevance can be evaluated by \llm offline, this step can be efficiently executed by algorithms.

+$(ii)$ Recipe-based rule selection and ordering.
 Building on the preliminary rule sequence established in the previous step, we utilize \llm to sift through and exclude any rules that do not align with the recipe.
 A straightforward way is to enumerate each pair of recipes returned by step (1) and rules returned by step $(2.i)$, and ask \llm to evaluate their relevance and rank the rules.
 However, there are two limitations.
 First, it may overlook the rule relevance, since a recipe may encompass multiple rules.
 Second, since the recipe is generated from queries and cannot be evaluated offline, assessing each pair with \llm becomes costly.
-To address this issue, we propose an effective filtering method to efficiently select the rules. \item Rule-based rewrite.
-Based on the selected rules, we input them to the query rewrite engine to rewrite the query. \end{enumerate} We will discuss the technical details in Section~\ref{sec:llm-rewrite}.
+To address this issue, we propose a filtering method to efficiently select the rules.

+$(iii)$ Rule-based rewrite.
+Based on the selected rules, we input them to the query rewrite engine to rewrite the query.